devicetree-org/devicetree-specification/source/introduction.rst

    boot program
        Used to generically refer to a software component that initializes the system state and executes another software component referred to as a client program.
-Examples of a boot programs include: firmware, bootloaders, and hypervisors.
+Examples of a boot program include: firmware, bootloaders, and hypervisors.

    client program